mrzool/mrzool.github.io/_drafts/vim_gotchas.md

 ## Vim Gotchas

 A small but growing collection of tips and tricks for the best text editor on Earth.
 This doesn't aim to be a comprehensive list of Vim commands, but only an opinionated collection of what leveled up my Vim game.
 Every tip is briefly explained and I tried to come up with a use case for every one of them.
-Aimed at the intermediate user.
+Mostly aimed at the intermediate user.

 ### General

-Vim is designed for the touch typist.
-You can't really take advantage of the power of Vim if you need to keep watching the keyboard while you type.
+Become a touch-typist.
+It's not that hard.
+There are

+A fact that doesn't seem to get enough attention is that, if you need to watch your keyboard  all the time while you type, you are missing out on a lot of what makes Vim so powerful.
+Drew Neil mentions this point at the very beginning of [Practical Vim](https://pragprog.com/book/dnvim/practical-vim): Vim is designed for the touch-typist.

 There are two excellent command line utilities to help you improve this skill, `typespeed` and `gtypist`.
 Half an hour of practicing a day will go a long way.

 With Vim, Unix is your IDE.
 Learn how to pipe text in and out Vim and to work with external shell commands.

-### Configuration
+### Configuration tips

 Map your `<Esc>` key to `jj`.